Once you get over the shock of being sued, there are steps you can, and should, take to protect yourself.

 Every person that files a bankruptcy, either a Chapter 7 or a Chapter 13, is immediately protected by a very powerful law called the “automatic stay”.
 This stops creditors in their tracks.
 “Exemptions” allow most debtors, in these circumstances, to keep their home and a vehicle to go to and from work.
 Any one wanting to file bankruptcy should obtain the services of an experienced bankruptcy attorney.
 Bankruptcy law contains many traps for the inexperienced.

 Your best option is always the one that is legal, fits your circumstances, and resolves your financial problem in a way that is acceptable to you.
-Call or write us for more information on this topic.
+Call us at (308) 872-8327 or email us at [email protected] for more information on this topic.